Beauville-Bogomolov decomposition for klt varieties: Further developments

 \subsection{Varieties with nef anticanonical bundle}

 In the last few decades, the classification of projective or Kähler manifolds with nef anticanonical class has drawn a lot of attention, starting at least with seminal work by Demailly-Peternell-Schneider \cite{DPS94,DPS}.
-A major result was proved in the projective case by Cao-Höring \cite{CH19} relying on earlier progress by Cao \cite{CaoAlb}.

-\begin{thm}[\cite{CH19}] Let $X$ be a projective manifold such that $-K_X$ is nef.
+The following major result was first proved for projective manifolds by Cao-Höring \cite{CH19} relying on earlier progress by Cao \cite{CaoAlb}.
+The general Kähler case was later established by Matsumura-Wang-Wu-Zhang \cite{MWWZ25}.
+More precisely, they followed the general strategy of Cao-Höring and capitalized on the breakthrough \cite{Ou25} (see also \cite{CP25}) combined with the results in \cite{CH24}. \begin{thm}[\cite{CH19, MWWZ25}] Let $X$ be a compact Kähler manifold such that $-K_X$ is nef.
 Then, there exists a locally trivial fibration

 such that the fiber $F$ is rationally connected and $Y$ satisfies $c_1(Y)=0$.
 Moreover, the fibration becomes trivial after performing base change $\widetilde Y\to Y$ to the universal cover of $Y$. \end{thm}